Automattic/newspack-e2e-tests/README.md

 The CI for this project should be configured to run tests periodically – after release days for the stable & `alpha` channels, and daily for `master` branches channel.

 The stable channel is the default.
 To use a different channel while developing tests locally, add `TEST_CHANNEL` variable in `scripts/.env`.
-If using `master` branches channel, a `CIRCLE_API_TOKEN` variable will also be needed, to fetch files from CI.

 ## Visual regression testing